Riete/logger/README.md

         logger.WithMultiWriter(os.Stdout, nw),   // log to multi target logger.WithColor(),                      // use ansi color
-        logger.WithLogLevel(slog.LevelInfo),     // default log level, lower than it will be ignored logger.WithDefaultCaller(),              // source code position of the log statement with key "source" and skip 3 logger.WithCaller("source", 4),          // custom key and skip(more than 3 if wrapped) )
+        logger.WithLogLevel(slog.LevelInfo),     // default log level, lower than it will be ignored logger.WithDisableCaller(),              // disable log source code position of the log statement logger.WithCaller("source", 4),          // custom key and skip(more than 3 if wrapped), default is "source" and 3 )

     defer fw.Close() // flush buffered data